Music Technology Lab Research Projects

 Student Thesis Projects

-Multi-Modal Reinforcement Learning with Videogame Audio to Learn Sonic Features: Faraaz Nadeem, MEng Thesis, September 2020
+Multi-Modal Reinforcement Learning with Videogame Audio to Learn Sonic Features: Faraaz Nadeem, MEng, September 2020

-RiffShuffle: A Flexible Interface for Interactive Automatic Harmonization: Brian Chen, MEng Thesis, May 2020 (see code on github)
+RiffShuffle: A Flexible Interface for Interactive Automatic Harmonization: Brian Chen, MEng, May 2020 (see code on github)

-Using Dynamic Time Warping to Improve the Classical Music Production Workflow: Smriti Pramanick, MEng Thesis, August 2019
+Using Dynamic Time Warping to Improve the Classical Music Production Workflow: Smriti Pramanick, MEng, August 2019

 Automating Graphical Feedback for ConcertCue’s Human Controller: Dencil Wilmot, UAP Report, May 2018